-- The ability to address an issue critical to the internal audit profession and financial services industry.
+- The ability to address an issue critical to the internal audit profession.

 - The level of interaction the session will provide the attendees including Q&A, polling technology, case studies, and takeaway tools.

-- With the exception of Sound Bites presentations, service providers are required to provide a current practitioner with whom they will be co-presenting.
-They will not be considered without one being listed in the proposal.
+- Service providers are required to provide a current practitioner with whom they will be co-presenting.
+If proposal is accepted, the practitioner will need to be identified two weeks after confirmed participation.

-Speaking at the conference is a volunteer opportunity.
+Speaking at the Exchange is a volunteer opportunity.
 Compensation for speaking fees and travel is not provided unless otherwise indicated.
 If you will need assistance with travel, please indicate that in your submission.
-All speakers receive a full complimentary registration for the 2017 Financial Services Exchange.
+All speakers receive a full complimentary registration for the Financial Services Exchange.

 |Deadline for submission of proposals